Hamersley, Western Australia: Suburban development

 Meanwhile, work was only starting in eastern Hamersley.
 In 1973 Project Homes acquired a poultry farm and agricultural holding, and completed the construction of Vickers Street and adjoining roads, with Don Place becoming a display village.
-In 1974 the City of Stirling agreed, after complex negotiations, to sell 4.2 ha of land comprising Carine Road and Allen Street to the State Housing Commission and to War Service Homes in order to "facilitate a satisfactory subdivisional design of adjoining land held by the State Housing Commission" in the eastern portion of the suburb.
+In 1974 the City of Stirling agreed, after complex negotiations, to sell 4.2 ha of land comprising Carine Road and Allen Street to the State Housing Commission and to the War Service Homes Commission in order to "facilitate a satisfactory subdivisional design of adjoining land held by the State Housing Commission" in the eastern portion of the suburb.
 All that remains of these two early roads are paved pathways within the Rannoch-Tay-Earn Reserve, which was gazetted in 1976.
 By July 1975, 200 defence service homes were under construction on land immediately to the east of Erindale Road, to be made available to veterans from March 1976.
 The rest of eastern Hamersley was built over the next few years, and by 1981 development was essentially complete.
 The community hall was redeveloped into a full-fledged community centre, which officially opened in 1990.

 Despite Hamersley's stability in the years since 1981 and its relatively low crime rate, it has periodically drawn the attention of the Perth media.
 In July 2000, a man bludgeoned his former girlfriend, mother-of-two Deborah Boyd, to death in a rented home in Brabant Way.
 He was subsequently sentenced to strict-security life imprisonment.
 On 23 January 2006, a large scrub fire caused the closure of Reid Highway and delays in rail line services during the afternoon rush hour.